rganeshsharma/deploy-rke2-longhorn/Complete RKE2 Deployment Guide ON Ubuntu.md

-# Complete RKE2 Deployment Guide: Ubuntu 24.04 with Longhorn, Harbor, and JupyterHub
+# Complete RKE2 Deployment Guide: Ubuntu 24.04 with Longhorn

-## Expected Cluster Capacity
+## Expected Cluster Capacity to run DevOps, MLOps and GenAI Stacks:

 With the recommended configuration (Master: 16vCPU/64GB, Workers: 8vCPU/32GB each):